-The trick is to add the good ingredients while avoiding the ones that suck–moisture out of hair and the scalp.
-Hemp shampoo has linoleic acid, which is awesome at moisturizing and reducing inflammation.
+The trick is to add the proper ingredients while avoiding the ones that suck–moisture out of hair and the scalp.
+Hemp shampoo has linoleic acid, which is fantastic for moisturizing and reducing inflammation.
 Using a natural shampoo is a little different than the mainstream products easily found at Walmart.
 They tend to lather a bit less, which encourages users to take a smaller amount and focus on the scalp (where most of the gross buildup of grease and dirt happens anyway).
 Natural oils return the moisture to the hair and discourage conditions like dry scalp.

 Less Bad Stuff